Prioritise the Best Variation: Introduction

-In the $\pi$-calculus literature, there have been several attempts at developing Curry-Howard correspondences between session-typed $\pi$-calculus and linear logic~\cite{girard87}: Caires and Pfenning's $\pi$DILL~\cite{cairespfenning10} corresponds to dual intuitionistic linear logic~\cite{barber96}, and Wadler's Classical Processes~\cite[CP]{wadler14} corresponds to classical linear logic~\cite[CLL]{girard87}.
-Both calculi guarantee deadlock freedom, which they achieve by restricting structure of processes and shared channels to \emph{trees}, by combing name restriction and parallel composition into a single construct, corresponding to the logical cut.
-This ensures that two processes can only communicate via exactly one series of channels, which rules out interleavings of sessions, and guarantees deadlock freedom.
-There are many downsides to combining name restriction and parallel composition, such as lack of modularity, difficulty typing structural congruence and formulating label-transition semantics, which have led to various approaches to decoupling these constructs.
-Hypersequent CP~\cite{MP18,kokkemontesi19popl,kokkemontesi19tlla} and Linear Compositional Choreographies~\cite{CarboneMS18} decouple them, but maintain the correspondence to CLL and allow only tree-structured processes.
-Priority CP~\cite[PCP]{dardhagay18extended} weakens the correspondence to CLL in exchange for a more expressive language which allows cyclic-structured processes.
+There are many downsides to combining name restriction and parallel composition, such as lack of modularity, difficulty typing structural congruence and formulating label-transition semantics.
+GV, specifically, struggles with a complicated metatheory due to the mismatch between its term language---where restriction and parallel composition are combined---and its configuration language---where they are not.
+There have been various approaches to decoupling restriction and parallel composition.
+Hypersequent CP~\cite[HCP]{MP18,kokkemontesi19popl,kokkemontesi19tlla}, Hypersequent GV~\cite{fowleretal21}, and Linear Compositional Choreographies~\cite{CarboneMS18} decouple them, but maintain the tree-structure of processes and a correspondence to linear logic, \eg, while the typing rules for HCP are no longer exactly the proof rules for CLL, every typing derivations in HCP is isomorphic a proof in CLL, and vice versa.
+Priority CP~\cite[PCP]{dardhagay18extended} weakens the correspondence to CLL.
+PCP is a non-conservative extension of CLL: every proof in CLL can be translated to a typing derivation in PCP~\cite{DardhaP22}, but PCP can prove strictly more theorems, including (partial) bijections between several CLL connectives.
+In exchange, PCP has a much more expressive language which allows cyclic-structured processes.
 PCP decouples CP's cut rule into two separate constructs: one for parallel composition via a mix rule, and one for name restriction via a cycle rule.
 To restore deadlock freedom, PCP uses \emph{priorities}~\cite{kobayashi06,padovani14}.
 Priorities encode the \emph{order of actions} and rule out bad cyclic interleavings.
 Dardha and Gay~\cite{dardhagay18extended} prove cycle-elimination for PCP, adapting the cut-elimination proof for classical linear logic, and deadlock freedom follows as a corollary.